Sabang, Aceh

-Sabang (Jawoë: سابڠ) is a city in Aceh province, Indonesia consisting entirely of Weh Island and several smaller islands off the northern tip of Sumatra.
+Sabang (Jawoe: سابڠ) is a city in Aceh province, Indonesia consisting entirely of Weh Island and several smaller islands off the northern tip of Sumatra.
 The administrative centre of the city is located 17 km north of Banda Aceh.
-The city covers an area of 122.14 km2 and had a population of 43,391 in the 2020 census although that total was subsequently adjusted to 41,197; the official estimate as at mid 2023 was 43,527.
+The city covers an area of 122.14 km2 and had a population of 43,391 in the 2020 census although that total was subsequently adjusted to 41,197; the official estimate as of mid 2023 was 43,527.
 Sabang is known as the northernmost and westernmost city of Indonesia.
 It also has by far the smallest population of any city in Indonesia.